Experimental Design, Profiling, and Performance/Energy Optimization

 my_function()

-median = np.median(times)
+median = np.median(df["Time"])

-std = np.std(times)
+std = np.std(df["Time"])

 print(f"Time: {median} +/- {std}")